2014 Kansas Constitutional Conference

-The program will begin at 2pm on Tuesday, June 4th, and will include a sit-down dinner and opening presentation from our Constitutional Scholar on Tuesday evening.
+The program will begin at 2pm on Tuesday, June 3rd, and will include dinner and opening presentation from our Constitutional Scholar on Tuesday evening.
+The program will continue on June 4th with pedagogical sessions with a master teacher as well as lectures and discussion sessions with our Constitutional Scholar.

 - Applicants must teach in the state of Kansas.

-- Lodging for the night of June 4th, and all meals will be covered by the Institute.
+- Lodging for the night of June 3rd (if desired by participants), and all meals will be covered by the Institute.

 - Program sessions will take place at the Ramada Topeka - 420 Southeast 6th Avenue, Topeka, KS 66607

-- Attending teachers will also receive a certificate for 7 contact hours.
+- Attending teachers will also receive a certificate for 9 contact hours and copy of Presidents and the Constitution, Volume I

 This conference is made possible through the generous support of The Fred and Mary Koch Foundation.